Nepal has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Meetings of states parties

-Nepal attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Nepal observed the first meeting of states parties to the TPNW in 2022.
 “We should redouble our diplomatic efforts with strong political will to create an environment of mutual trust and confidence and divert precious resources used for armament towards achieving our common development aspirations,” it said.

 It added that it is committed to ratifying the TPNW, along with the Comprehensive Nuclear-Test-Ban Treaty of 1996, “at the earliest possible”.